 Our teachers are also obliged by law to respect and protect the privacy of individual students, so while we understand the interest of other students, staff and parents to know what punishment another student might have received, we will not disclose or discuss this information with anyone but the student’s family.
 This applies even if the behavioural incident, such as bullying, involves your child.
 You can be assured that school staff take all matters, such as bullying, very seriously and will address them appropriately.
 We expect that parents and students will respect the privacy of other students and families.

 If you have concerns about the behaviour of another student at the school, or the way our staff have responded to their behaviour, please make an appointment with the principal to discuss the matter.

-Student Wellbeing